signum-network/CIPs/SIP/sip-40.md

 ### Put for Auction
 Setting the NFT for sale in an auction style.
 If no bids exists and the owner is equal the sender of the transaction, the new auction will be created for the NFT.
-An auction has by defintion always a start price, an auction end time and a Buy Now price (optional).
+An auction has by definition always a start price, an auction end time and a Buy Now price (optional).

 While the auction is running the bidder with the highest bid will win the auction, when the auction will end.
-If a new bid arrives which is higher than the current one the bidder from this current bid will be refunden immeditalty.
+If a new bid arrives which is higher than the current one the bidder from this current bid will be refunded immediately.

-IF a BuyNow price exists and a new bid is send which is equal or higher as this price, the sender will get the NFT and the auction ends immeditalty.
+If a Buy-Now price exists and a new bid is sent which is equal or higher as this price, the sender will get the NFT and the auction ends immediately.

 A message to trackAuctionOpened account will be send.